Modeling Species Distributions in Continental Water Bodies

 (here actually a duplicated line).
 This method is only possible when we

-have both the occurrence
+have both the occurrence and predictors

 data.